ant-media/ant-media-documentation/docs/guides/stream-security/time-based-one-time-password.md

 curl -X 'PUT' 'http://IP-address-or-domain:5080/Application_Name/rest/v2/broadcasts/streamId/subscribers/subscriberId/block/120/publish_play' -H 'accept: application/json'
 ```

-## TOTP Usage with streaming protocols
+## TOTP usage with streaming protocols

 In this section, we will look at how to use the TOTP token with various streaming protocols for publishing and playback.